shy1208/python/README.md

 # python
 The proceduce of learning python
-All is studing here,there is no building
+All is studing here,there is no creating